U.S. writer A.M. Homes denies Hilary Mantel literary treble

 The British bookseller Foyles said "May We Be Forgiven" was a "crowning achievement" for Homes that put her among contemporary American greats such as Pulitzer prize-winner Cormac McCarthy and "Independence Day" author Richard Ford.

-"It's a powerful exploration of where the American dream went wrong, laced with sharp observation, pathos and dark humour," Foyles said in a statement.
+"It's a powerful exploration of where the American dream went wrong, laced with sharp observation, pathos and dark humor," Foyles said in a statement.

-British bookmakers William Hill had made Mantel odds-on favourite to win the prize with her 11th novel, her third appearance on the Women's Prize shortlist.
+British bookmakers William Hill had made Mantel odds-on favorite to win the prize with her 11th novel, her third appearance on the Women's Prize shortlist.
 Homes and Zadie Smith's "NW" were joint second.

 Mantel won the Booker in 2009 for "Wolf Hall" and in 2012 for "Bring Up the Bodies", the first two books in a trilogy about the rise and fall of the 'eminence grise' Thomas Cromwell in the court of King Henry VIII.
 She won the 2012 Costa Book Award in January.